magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ssl/http-over-ssl-common.md

  * SSL_PEM_KEY - Path to the server certificate private key file.
 Optional by default.
 Required if the private key is not present in server certificate file;
  * SSL_PEM_KEY_PASSWORD - Optional server certificate private key password.

-After completing the setup, start or restart the ThingsBoard server.
+After completing the setup, start or restart the IoT Hub server.

 {% include templates/ssl/pem_files_location.md %}